 The Paul and Elizabeth Montle Prize for Entrepreneurial Achievement

-Paul Montle, a 1969 alumnus, created the Montle Prize for Entrepreneurial Achievement to commend outstanding Tufts students who demonstrate entrepreneurial skills.
-An annual competition, the award helps kick-start future leaders in the business and non-profit world.
+Paul Montle (Class of 1969) created the Montle Prize for Entrepreneurial Achievement to commend outstanding Tufts students who demonstrate entrepreneurial skills.
+An annual competition, the award helps kick-start future leaders in the business and nonprofit world.

 This award is intended for undergraduate students with entrepreneurial mindsets and knowledge of entrepreneurship.
 This knowledge could be gained by participating in entrepreneurship courses, co-curricular events, competitions, and/or from experience working either individually or in a team on a startup or new venture.

 Winners are eligible to receive cash prizes of up to $15,000.
 Many winners go on to compete for the $100k New Ventures Competition later in the academic year.

 Recipients of the Montle Prize accept a future commitment to give back to Tufts University.

 This award is specifically for a senior who has shown strong personal growth in their entrepreneurial mindset and skillset since freshman year.